Disabled Children and Young People Direct Payments

 3. Eligibility for a Direct Payment

 The option and appropriateness of a Direct Payment should be discussed with the family.
-Where the young person/parent/carer is unable to manage a direct payment but wish to make use of this option, the social worker should seek advice from the Children and Families Direct Payment Service (CFDPS), and consideration should be given to the use of an Independent Living Trust.
-The family should be provided with a copy of CFDPS leaflet, which gives information about Direct Payments.
-The family should be advised that they can obtain further information from the CFDPS.
-Should the young person/parent/carer want to explore the option of Direct Payments, the social worker will then need to make a referral to the CFDPS.
-A referral form can be obtained from the CFDPS.
-It is important to work alongside the CFDPS and the family to achieve the best outcomes for the child.
+Where the young person/parent/carer is unable to manage a direct payment but wish to make use of this option, the social worker should seek advice from the Direct Payment Support Service for Disabled Children and Young People (DPSS)The family should be provided with information about Direct Payments and advised that they can obtain further information from the DPSS.
+Should the young person/parent/carer want to explore the option of Direct Payments, the social worker will then need to make a referral to the DPSS The electronic referral form is on the Case Management system It is important to work alongside the DPSS and the family to achieve the best outcomes for the child.

-Where a Direct Payment is going to be made, the following should be included in the Child in Need Plan:
+Where a Direct Payment is going to be made, the following should be included in the Child in Need Plan:- The child’s identified needs;

 - The level of services required to meet the assessed needs;